MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

 The local one-last-digit \texttt{atm-check} \texttt{tau} golden-output
 difference has been updated in \texttt{atm/test/test\_output}.
 No MESA model run or EOS table regeneration has been done.
-When a nonlinear implicit-Dmix Jacobian block is enabled, the solver refreshes the implicit MLT/TDC coefficient while preserving `Dmix_explicit` from the last full mixing-info pass, and then rebuilds `sig(:)` from that consistent split.
+When a nonlinear implicit-Dmix Jacobian block is enabled, the solver refreshes the promoted implicit local coefficient for MLT/TDC, semiconvection, and thermohaline while preserving `Dmix_explicit` from the last full mixing-info pass, and then rebuilds `sig(:)` from that consistent split.
 \end{decisionbox}

 # Active Remaining Work Checklist